KomodoPlatform/developer-docs/additional-assets/misc/2020-01-31-utxo-contracts.md

 ## Digging Deeper Into UTXOs

-To understand how Interledger, Komodo, and Cardano function in regards to UTXO contracts, the reader is requested to also read the following article.
+To understand how Interledger, Komodo, and Cardano function in regards to UTXO contracts, the discussion requests the reader to also read the following article.

 Read only up to the heading, "Formation of a Transaction," and then stop.
 The reader will return to finish this article later.